 The Best Chocolate Cake You’ll Ever Have

+The Best Chocolate Cake You’ll Ever Have – Is it a bold claim to make?
 It might be, but after a scrumptious slice, I can attest to it!
 And the homemade icing is just as delicious.
 Why buy a store-bought cake when you can make the best chocolate cake ever yourself?

-Whenever I bake a chocolate cake, I know the one thing I’m guaranteed to see is eyes wide open and ear to ear smiles.
+Whenever I bake a chocolate cake, I know the one thing I’m guaranteed to see his eyes wide open and ear to ear smiles.
 Chocolate cake has always been one of my hubby’s favorite desserts – they always seem to be a slam dunk way to make your company happy too.
 Oh and don’t forget Mother’s Day!
 She will be thrilled if you bake her one of these!

 One of the reasons this cake is so scrumptious is because of the buttermilk.
 It’s dense and satisfying yet light enough to digest without that heavy overly chocolate taste.

 And the frosting is intensely chocolatey thanks to a one-two punch of cocoa powder and semisweet chocolate.
 Don’t expect that nasty frosting from the can either – this frosting is creamy and spreads over your cake like a blanket of chocolate clouds.

 - 2 cup(s) all-purpose flour